devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_07.md

 ### Your mission

 Well, actually, we did not tell you everything !
 We indeed already created all the tables in BigQuery and the managers already presented us with a few use cases.
 Therefore we have already designed some dashboards that allow the managers to gain data insight.
-You will find some of these examples here : ... @todo
+You will find some of these examples here : ... [https://datastudio.google.com/u/0/reporting/2e2630e4-7369-4db1-b936-c5ef6a0eb40a/page/p_zjzwde7hzc]
 After having seen these and trying to understand how it got implemented.
 You will have different missions.
 Must to have :
 - Reproduce the best you can the dashboards already created